c4r3/XLSX-Reader/README.md

 # XLSX-Reader
 XLSX-Reader
 Just a pure Scala XLSX reader.
-It's aimed to the parsing of XLSX file without any other libraries (i.e. no POI Stuff).
+It's aimed at parsing of XLSX file without any other libraries (i.e. no POI Stuff here).

 Base features: